Description & Background

 (4) Gilboy, G. (1942).
 Discussion on the Middlebrooks article “Fort Peck Slide”.
 Transactions of the American Society of Civil Engineers, Vol. 107, pp 725-755.

 (6) U.S. Army Corps of Engineers.
 (1939).
 Report on the Slide of a Portion of the Upstream Face of the Fort Peck Dam.
 U.S. Govt.
 Printing Office, Washington, D.C.

-This case study summary was peer-reviewed by Laila M. Berre, P.E., Dam Safety Program Manager at US Army Corps of Engineers.
+This case study summary was peer-reviewed by Laila M. Berre, P.E., US Army Corps of Engineers.